wbolster/plyvel/doc/api.rst

    .. method:: delete(key, sync=None)

       Delete the key/value pair for the specified key.

+      See the description for :cpp:func:`DB::Delete` in the LevelDB C++ API for more information.

       :param bytes key: key to delete
       :param bool sync: whether to use synchronous writes